guardian/typerighter/vision.md

 A frictionless experience keeps users happy and drives adoption.

-Typerighter should be easy to use, for writers and maintainers alike.
+Typerighter will be easy to use, for writers and maintainers alike.
 The less friction our users experience, the more likely they are to use the service, and to recommend it to others.

 ### KPIs